ECE3824-Spring2024/push_my_buttons/README.md

 # Accessing the Website
 To access the query web interface, simply visit `localhost:3000`.
-Type the following into your browser of choice (no port number is required):
+Type the following into your browser of choice:
 ```
 localhost:3000
 ```